frontendpatterns/frontendpatterns.dev/src/content/patterns/accessibility-testing.md

 ## Solution

-Apply the Accessibility Testing pattern by verifying that interfaces work with assistive technologies and meet WCAG standards, and reinforce it with concise examples or tests.
+Verify that interfaces work with assistive technologies and meet WCAG standards.
 For example, run an integration test that fills the checkout form, submits it, and asserts on the rendered receipt.